SPF Configuration Guidelines

 NOTE: You cannot set two SPF records.
 Doing so will cause them both to be voided, which may lead the sent email to be marked as spam.
 If you do not set an SPF record, the recipient will not be able to validate the sender.
 Therefore, some recipients may reject emails sent from the LMS or mark them as spam.

-REMEMBER: Docebo does not have a set of static IPs that can be whitelisted.
+REMEMBER: Docebo does not have a set of static IPs that can be placed in an allow list.

 Please note that Docebo also offers DKIM security feature as a method to validate the platform domain name identity associated with the email messages sent by LMS via the Notification App, so that they will not end up in a recipient’s junk email folder.
 Docebo recommends that you use DKIM for email notification security.
 However, SPF is available for companies that may not be able to set up DKIM due to their own companies’ infrastructures.